 Imagine waking up every morning and not knowing how much money you will make?
 Does that excite you or scare you?
 Now imagine working very hard all day and losing money.
 The concept of negative salary is enough to keep most people away from the business.
 They need a guarantee.
 So they get a normal job with a guaranteed wage…but then they complain every day because they don’t like the work or the pay.

 I love to wake up and not know what the day will bring, because I know the result will be my own doing, good or bad.
 That motivates me.
 You need to be ok with daily fluctuating returns.

 3) You can’t have a day off, not if you expect to get paid.
 You work for every penny.

 My good friend said to me one day, “George, you are a lucky guy.
 All you do is sit at home in front of the computer and make good money.”
 I told him it is a hard job to be good at.
 If my friend wants a day off or decides to do little work on a Friday afternoon, he will get paid his regular wage.
 If I have a quiet day, or worse, get sick and cant’ trade – I don’t get paid.
-I often joke with our TRADEPRO subscribers when I’m having a bad day by saying, “Well, it looks like I’m eating Kraft Dinner tonight, who wants to come over?”
+I often joke with our TRADEPRO subscribers when I’m having a bad day by saying, “Well, it looks like I’m eating Kraft Dinner tonight!”